 If you use computerized maintenance management software (CMMS) or enterprise asset management (EAM) software to track maintenance functions, work orders can help you maintain detailed records.
-CMMS/EAM software work orders are used to formally request maintenance work that needs to be performed as well as communicate important information about the task to others who are involved.
+CMMS software work orders are used to formally request maintenance work that needs to be performed.
+Work orders also allow maintenance teams to share important information about the task with one another.

 Types of CMMS/EAM Software Work Orders:

 A general work order is any maintenance task that isn’t considered a preventive maintenance, inspection, emergency, or corrective maintenance task.
 General work orders may include tasks like setting up new equipment, dismantling old equipment or painting walls, for example.